dnlbauer/corax-keyboard/README.md

 - [ ] Fix MCU pin labels on right-front (Some are mirrored / not on the correct side of the MCU).
 - [ ] Give this project a **name**.
 - [ ] Use github actions to build + release gerber files.

+## Standing on the shoulders of giants

+- A great tutorial I referenced a lot by FlatFootFox: https://flatfootfox.com/ergogen-introduction/
+- Lots of inspiration and ideas for this project came from these boards: [Choccy](https://github.com/sprengboard/choccy), [Sofle](https://github.com/josefadamcik/SofleKeyboard), [brain](https://github.com/Wesztman/brain), [spleeb](https://github.com/chrishoage/spleeb)